Overview

 | Quarterly | Kernel update review | Check NVIDIA docs for kernel compatibility |

-| Quarterly | Clean fans / dust | Compressed air on intake filters |
+| Quarterly | Check for dust buildup around vents | Compressed air around chassis vents |

 Backup Strategy